Looking for car stereos?Start shopping

 "The scariest part of the installation was removing the front of the dash (aka, the plastic bezel holding the front of my dash in place).
 It came off just as the folks at Crutchfield described.
 To remove it, you carefully pry it off with your fingers, angle it past the steering wheel, and put it aside."

 Unsnapping the plastic parts of my dash (and later, the door panels for speaker installation) was the scariest part for me, too.
 I was so sure I'd break some small piece that would make my dash fall apart.
-But in the end, just as described on my MasterSheet™, everything just popped off cleanly with little or no prying.
+But in the end, everything popped off cleanly with little or no prying, just as Crutchfield's illustrated, step-by-step MasterSheet™ promised it would.

 Rees also points out an important aspect of any DIY undertaking — it saves you money.
 In most cases, the installation cost can at least double the total cost of your new stereo.
-That's serious motivation, too.
-The truth is, if you shop wisely and install it yourself, a car stereo doesn't need to be super expensive.
+How's that for motivation?
+The truth is, if you shop wisely and install it yourself, a car stereo doesn't need to be super-expensive.
+A new car stereo can really improve your daily drive, so if you spend a lot of time in your car, it's time and money well-spent.

-And if you spend a decent amount of time in your car, a new car stereo can change your life.
 Good luck!
 And remember, you can do it.
-If you get stuck while installing a stereo you bought from us, feel free to give us a call and we'll walk you through it.
+If you get stuck while installing a stereo you bought from Crutchfield, feel free to give us a call and we'll walk you through it.

 Car stereo installation links you may find helpful: